-- Autism Spectrum Disorders Certificate

-- Educational Administration Concentration

-- International Baccalaureate Education Level 1 Award Certificate
+- International Baccalaureate Education Level 1 Award Certificate Concentration: face-to-face - Literacy Concentration: face-to-face - Special Education Concentration: hybrid (two courses at Bethel and five courses online) - Teacher Coordinator of Work-Based Learning License: online

-- Reading Concentration

-- Special Education Concentration

-- Teacher Coordinator of Work-Based Learning License

-The required curriculum for the M.A. in Education K-12 comprises a 32-33 semester credit sequence of courses including 23 semester credits of core courses, the capstone thesis or action research project courses, and nine or 10 credits in one concentration.
+The required curriculum for the M.A. in Education K-12 comprises a 32-33 semester credit sequence of courses including 23 semester credits of core courses and nine or 10 credits in one concentration.